-Of the sixteen number ones, only four have been Americans, the position also having been held by three Englishmen, two Germans, a Spaniard, an Australian, a Welshman, a Zimbabwean, a South African, a Fijian and a Northern Irishman.
+Of the twenty number ones, only six have been Americans, the position also having been held by three Englishmen, three Australians, two Germans, a Spaniard, a Welshman, a Zimbabwean, a South African, a Fijian and a Northern Irishman.

 YEAR LONG HOLDERS

 Only three players have held the position for at least 52 successive weeks: Greg Norman, Nick Faldo and Tiger Woods.
 The same three players are also the only ones to been world number one for a full calendar year: Nick Faldo throughout 1993, Greg Norman throughout 1996, and Tiger Woods throughout 2000, 2001, 2002, 2003, 2006, 2007, 2008 and 2009.